zulficarjoy/js-todo/README.md

 # js-todo
-Todo App list made with javascript
+Todo App list made with javascript.
+Live at: https://zulficarjoy.github.io/js-todo/

 * Document is the DOM can be accessed in the console with document.window.
 * Tree is from the top, html, body, p etc.